 The Regional Planning Commission convenes technical advisory committees to study specific regional issues and develop policy recommendations for decision makers.

-Stormwater Technical Advisory Committee: One example is the joint Regional Planning Commission / Lakes and Watershed Commission Stormwater Technical Advisory Committee (Stormwater TAC) convened in 2016 to study the feasibility of further reducing the volume of stormwater run-off from urban development.
+Stormwater Technical Advisory Committee: One example is the joint Regional Planning Commission / Lakes and Watershed Commission Stormwater Technical Advisory Committee (Stormwater TAC) that convened in 2016-2017 to study the feasibility of further reducing the volume of stormwater run-off from urban development.
 Current standards require new urban development to maintain 90 percent of the precipitation infiltration volume (on an average annual basis) that existed on the site prior to development.

 Many communities are interested in improving that performance to achieve “100 percent of predevelopment stay-on”, which maintains the pre-development hydrology of the site.
 They are motivated to reduce flood risk and improve the water quality of local streams and lakes.